 Circa 1835, this watercolor was done by Jennett King.
 It came from an estate in Brownsville, Vermont.
 The name Jennett King as well as the dimensions of the artwork appear in old script en verso.
 The work appears to be in its original frame.
 The overall size is about 17" X 21".
 The sight is 12 1/2" X 16 1/2".

-CONNECTICUT FAMILY DOUBLE SILHOUETTE AND FAMILY REGISTER
+CONNECTICUT DOUBLE SILHOUETTE AND FAMILY REGISTER BY THE LETTERPRESS ARTIST

 SIGNED CHARCOAL DRAWING OF KITTENS